Banner

 Johanna Collins-Wood, L '10

-Ms. Collins-Wood is the Senior Counsel of Bitwise Asset Management ("Bitwise"), and the Chief Compliance Officer of Bitwise Investment Manager, an SEC-registered investment adviser and CFTC-registered commodity pool operator.
+Johanna is the Deputy General Counsel of Bitwise Asset Management ("Bitwise"), and the Chief Compliance Officer of Bitwise Investment Manager, an SEC-registered investment adviser and CFTC-registered commodity pool operator.
 Prior to working in-house for Bitwise, Johanna served as outside counsel to Bitwise and other digital asset and cryptocurrency companies as a senior associate at Wilson, Sonsini, Goodrich and Rosati, LP.
-Johanna started her career as a capital markets associate in the London office of Davis Polk & Wardwell, LLP, where she executed almost every type of IPO that can be done in the US and European markets, including the IPO that won the IFLR's European Equity Deal of the Year in 2017.
-A devoted Duke alumna, Johanna graduated from Duke University with her B.A. in religion and from Duke Law with her J.D. and an LL.M. in international and comparative law, married another Duke Law graduate in the Duke Chapel, and serves on the Duke Law Alumni Association Board of Directors and the DukeNY Alumni Board.
+Johanna started her career as a capital markets associate in the London office of Davis Polk & Wardwell, LLP, where she executed US and European IPOs, including an IPO that won the IFLR's European Equity Deal of the Year in 2017.
+Johanna graduated from Duke University with her B.A. in religion and from Duke Law with her J.D. and an LL.M. in international and comparative law.
+She currently serves on the Duke Law Alumni Association Board of Directors and previously served on the DukeNY Alumni Board.

 Jason Cowley